 After receiving a Bachelor of Science in BioEngineering from the University of Pennsylvania, Dr. Lanuti received his M.D. degree from the University of Pennsylvania School of Medicine (where he received the I.S.
 Ravdin Award for excellence in surgery).
 He completed his internship and residency in Surgery at the Hospital of the University of Pennsylvania and a two year research fellowship in a Thoracic Oncology Laboratory focusing on gene therapy for lung cancer.
 He continued with sub-specialty training, and finished a Cardiothoracic Fellowship at the Massachusetts General Hospital.
-He was recruited in 2004 to the staff of the Division of Thoracic Surgery, and holds a parallel appointment as Assistant Professor of Surgery at Harvard Medical School.
+He was recruited in 2004 to the staff of the Division of Thoracic Surgery, and holds a parallel appointment as Associate Professor of Surgery at Harvard Medical School.
 He has been the Friedman-Lambert Scholar in Academic Thoracic Surgery at MGH/HMS since 2004.
 He is the Director of Thoracic Oncology for the Division of Thoracic Surgery.

 Dr. Lanuti spearheads translational research in a Thoracic Oncology Research Laboratory in conjunction with the division of Surgical Oncology and Ken Tanabe, MD.
 The principle goals of the laboratory are to design novel therapeutics to treat lung and esophageal cancer that can be brought to clinical trials.
 A primary goal is the use of oncolytic viruses to target solid tumor.
 Some of these strategies include development of oncolytic viruses that help degrade tumor matrix.
 Ultimately, this translational effort will strive to bring treatment strategies from the laboratory bench to the bedside and back to the bench again for re-evaluation and improvement.